schneik80/PowerTools-Share-Document/README.md

 - Add a password to protect the share link

 If download is turned off, the recipient of the link will only be able to view the document.

+**Get Open on Desktop link**

+Within your team you may want different links for different collaborators.
+Share links work well for external members to view a design and for extended team members to access a document in Fusion's web client.
+Collaborating with authors and editors on documents is improved with the **Get Open on Desktop Link** command.
+When sent to other Fusion desktop client users, these links directly open the document for edit in the Desktop Client.

+The use of these links requires that the team member be a member of the hub and have permission to the document.

 ## Access